-Under current conditions, commercial air tours may be audible throughout 46% of the Park for up to an hour a day (non-continuous).
-Approximately 27% of the Park experiences audible air tour noise for more than two hours a day (non-continuous).
-Across 3% of the Park, air tour noise is audible for five hours or more per day (300 minutes).
-Air tours are audible in 82% of the Park (Figure 9, Noise Technical Analysis, Appendix F of the EA).
+Under current conditions, commercial air tours may be audible throughout 95% of the Park for up to an hour a day (non-continuous).
+Approximately 50% of the Park experiences audible air tour noise for more than two hours a day (non-continuous).
+In approximately 1% of the Park, air tour noise is audible for nearly four hours per day (225 minutes) (non-continuous).
+Air tours are audible in 100% of the Park for up to 15 minutes per day (non-continuous) (Figure 9, Noise Technical Analysis, Appendix F of the final EA).
 The agencies modeled the extent and duration of noise above 35 decibels, A-weighted (dBA), the level at which wildlife may experience disturbance, and 52 dBA, the level at which speech is interrupted, to determine the severity of the effects from commercial air tours.
-The modeling demonstrated that noise at or above 35 dBA would be expected up to 120 minutes a day in a very small area to the northwest of Pu'u'ō'ō (location point 9) and noise above 52 dBA is expected up to approximately 19 minutes per day at the loudest location, Cone Peak (location point 5) under current conditions (Figure 10, Noise Technical Analysis, Appendix F of the EA).
+The modeling demonstrated that noise above 35 dBA would be expected up to 90 minutes a day (Figure 10, Noise Technical Analysis, Appendix F of the final EA) and noise above 52 dBA is expected up to approximately 24 minutes per day at the loudest location, Nu'u 7500 ft. elev. (location point 40), under current conditions (Table 7, Noise Technical Analysis, Appendix F of the EA).